-This standard defines the value in use of a non-cash generating asset as the present value of the asset's remaining service potential.
-The present value of the remaining service potential of the asset is determined using the Depreciated Replacement Cost Approach or the Restoration Cost Approach.
+This standard defines the value in use of a non-cash-generating asset as the present value of an asset maintaining its service potential, which is determined using depreciated replacement cost methods or the rehabilitation cost approach.

 However, under specific circumstances in which certain assets lose their service potential, the loss of value is recognized directly in profit or loss.